giacomoponzuoli3/KirunaExplorer/README.md

   - id_stakeholder INTEGER NOT NULL (foreign key `stakeholders.id` ON DELETE CASCADE)
   - id_document INTEGER NOT NULL (foreign key `documents.id` ON DELETE CASCADE)
   - the combination of both attributes serves as primary key
+-  Table `documents_coordinates`: contains a row for each set of coordinates and information on the order of the points in the list of coordinates associated with a document
+  - id INTEGER (primary key with autoincrement)
+  - document_id INTEGER (foreign key `documents.id`)
+  - latitude REAL
+  - longitude REAL
+  - point_order INTEGER

 ## Main React Components